Read This First

 Prompt 4: It has been suggested that those who make changes without dependence on others, such as a therapist, often change faster and more permanently.
 To what degree is this true?

-The central claim is this: The suggestion that individuals who make changes without depending on others, such as a therapist, often change faster and more permanently is a topic of some debate and can vary greatly depending on the individual and the specific changes they are trying to make.
+In plain terms: The suggestion that individuals who make changes without depending on others, such as a therapist, often change faster and more permanently is a topic of some debate and can vary greatly depending on the individual and the specific changes they are trying to make.

 This middle step prepares brute force.
 It keeps the earlier pressure alive while turning the reader toward the next issue that has to be faced.